omar0ali/spaceinvaders-game-cli/README.md

 - [X] Spaceship now can move around the whole screen using the mouse.
 - [X] Better way to level up the player.
     - [X] With upgrade choice /  stat selection.
 Player can choose to upgrade either (gun power, speed or capacity).
-- [ ] Must find a way to run the game without `config` file.
-Using default values.
+- [X] The game runs without a `config` file.
+If the file dose not exist, the default configuration will be used.
 - [ ] Final Boss fight when reaching either time limit or a given score.
 After that the game will repeat but with higher difficulty.

 ### Controls